Legacy Farms - Hopkinton, Massachusetts

 The Village Center

-The existing Weston Nurseries Garden Center at East Main Street and Frankland Road occupies a gateway location and presents an opportunity to merge the plans of the Mezitt family with the vision of Legacy Farms.
-Plans for a more upscale, full service garden center, when combined with the Legacy Farms vision of a community that exemplifies smart growth principles and sustainability, offer the opportunity to create a Village Center which can serve as a focal point for Legacy Farms and the surrounding community.
+The existing Weston Nurseries Garden Center at East Main Street and Frankland Road occupies a gateway location and presents an opportunity to merge the plans of the Mezitt family with the vision for Legacy Farms.
+Plans for an up to date full service garden center, in combination with the Legacy Farms master planned mixed use community exemplify smart growth principles and sustainability.
+This plan offers the opportunity to create a Village Center which can serve as a focal point for Legacy Farms and the surrounding community.

-The concept plan illustrates this potential synergy with a development program anchored by a new Weston Nurseries Garden Center, greenhouses and additional nursery areas located to the north, and a “green” grocer.
-Additional uses may include a restaurant and complementary small “boutique” retail shops organized along a wide, landscaped sidewalk which can serve as a main pedestrian way with areas for seating, seasonal plantings and other “village” furnishings.
+The concept illustrates this potential synergy with a development program anchored by a new Weston Nurseries Garden Center, greenhouses and additional nursery areas located to the north.
+Additional uses may include a “green” or specialty grocer, a restaurant, and complementary small “boutique” retail shops organized along a wide, landscaped sidewalk which can serve as a main pedestrian way with areas for seating, seasonal plantings and other “village” furnishings.

-The layout, scale and architecture of the proposed Village Center would be carefully orchestrated to express the appropriate New England character and charm, complemented with stone walls, extensive landscaping and tasteful signage.
+The layout, scale and architecture of the Village Center will carefully orchestrate the appropriate New England character and charm, complemented with stone walls, extensive landscaping and tasteful signage.

 North Club Area